 I look forward to another year of incredible blogs in 2014, so keep up the great work everyone!
 It's all thanks to this wonderful community for making Destructoid the best video game site ever!
 Oh, and before I forget...

 And there we have it, some of the greatest Cblogs ever to come out of our lovely little site, at least in 2013.
 Still, Destructoid could always use more of them, and us Recappers are dying to see what kind of great writings you've got in store for us.
 So get off your lazy butt and start blogging!
 Got something silly to share?
 Do it!
 Got some original new insights into the gaming industry?
 Post it!
 Got some hardship coming your way and in need of moral support?
 Being there for one another is what this community is all about!
 In sort, if there's anything you feel like you could write a good blog about, something that would be worth reading, then by all means find your way to the "Post New Blog"

+We'll be here reading them, and capping them for the viewing pleasure of all.
 A spectacularly belated "Happy 2014" to everyone, and happy blogging in the new(ish) year!

 LOOK WHO CAME: